radmiraal/radmiraal.github.io/_posts/2017-12-30-exploring-the-sender.md

 Today I read a feature request on github.
 Let's say something like this dialogue happend:

+Pete:
-    $ Pete: Hi, can I have compatibility with tool 'x'
+> Hi, can I have compatibility with tool 'x'

+Hanky:
-    $ Hanky: We're trying to have a small codebase.
+> We're trying to have a small codebase.
 Would you mind commenting what benefits tool 'x' has?

-    $ Hanky closes feature request
+And Hanky closes feature request

 Anything wrong here?
 Nope, objectively and without any form of emotions the feature request was handled pretty effectively.
 The requestor has a chance to comment and reopen right?